 Carrot plants can experience regrowth from just a carrot top.
 To be clear, the root vegetable (actual carrots) cannot grow again from just a carrot top).

-To grow the beloved carrot veggies, plant seeds in soil and wait a few months.
+To grow the beloved carrot veggies, plant seeds in the soil and wait a few months.
 But a nice, leafy carrot plant can be cultivated for adornment as a small house plant.

 A typical carrot from the garden of the grocery store will suffice, but a rounded baby carrot will not work.
 All that is needed to grow a carrot plant are the top of a carrot and some water.

 Sprouting carrot tops to grow carrot plants can be a great activity to do with kids, especially if the kids enjoy having carrots as a snack.
-Simply have them save the tops of the carrots let them grow a lovely plant that will be extra special for them.
+Simply have them save the tops of the carrots and let them grow a lovely plant that will be extra special for them.

 To grow more than one carrot plant, try employing either the newspaper or pie method (see below).
-It is much easier to sprout multiple carrot tops on a newspaper surface or in a pie plate than using multiple glass jars.
+It is much easier to sprout multiple carrot tops on a newspaper surface or on a pie plate than using multiple glass jars.

-Carrot plants feature attractive, dainty foliage and blooms wispy, white flowers that are reminiscent of Queen Anne’s Lace in the spring.
+Carrot plants feature attractive, dainty foliage and bloom wispy, white flowers that are reminiscent of Queen Anne’s Lace in the spring.
 They are biennial plants, meaning they will last for two years once transplanted into soil.

 They do not usually produce flowers for the first year but should display little white blooms in their second year.